ygortgaleno/ygortgaleno/README.md

 I'm majoring in Software Engineer at University of Brasilia.

-I've been working as backend developer since 2016 and currently I'm Backend Engineer at Klickpages
+I've been working as backend developer since 2016